Pauline’s been a journalist for two decades, covering health care, education and the many disparities that exist in California.

 For CapRadio, Pauline produced the podcast “Making Meadowview,” a series of stories about how people in one South Sacramento neighborhood overcome seemingly insurmountable obstacles.

 Pauline was CapRadio’s health care reporter for four years, a founding reporter for CalMatters and a staff journalist at Kaiser Health News.
 Her work has aired frequently on NPR, and her byline has appeared in many national and California-based outlets, such as WashingtonPost.com, The Los Angeles Times, The San Francisco Chronicle, Daily Beast, CNN.com and Scientific American.

-Pauline’s been awarded multiple regional Edward R. Murrow awards, national recognition from the Society of Professional Journalists and a first-place prize from the Association of Health Care Journalists.
+But Pauline’s true passion is long-form radio.
+She’s won multiple regional Edward R. Murrow awards, national recognition from the Society of Professional Journalists and a first-place prize from the Association of Health Care Journalists.

 For the better part of a decade, Pauline freelanced from Latin America.
 Her reporting on melting glaciers in the Ecuadorian Andes was part of a George Polk award-winning radio series in 2006.

-Pauline has a master's degree in journalism from the University of California at Berkeley.
+Pauline has a master's degree in journalism from UC Berkeley.

 February 15, 2021

 Before the pandemic closed schools, only a few dozen kids at Sacramento City Unified schools missed three days a week of school or more.
 Now, that number is almost a thousand.